G2mcab/python_projects_1/README.md

-password generator -gernerate random password combination based on your length u specified spam_1 - writes messages on screen when enter is clicked based on the limit you set Countdown_timer_1 - counts time in seconds
+password generator -gernerate random password combination based on your length u specified spam_1 - writes messages on screen when enter is clicked based on the limit you set countdown_timer_1 - counts time in seconds digital_clock_1 - displays the clock